MichaelCurrin/os-genesis/docs/usage.md

 Run commands from the repo root.

+## Help

 Commands are defined in the [Makefile](/https://github.com/MichaelCurrin/os-genesis/blob/master/Makefile).
-See that file for more detailed commands, or run the help command:
+See that file for more detailed commands.

+Or run the help command:

 ```sh
 $ make help